4GeeksAcademy/react-tutorial-exercises/README.md

     <h2 align="center"> React Exercises at 4Geeks Academy (beta) </h2>
 </p>

+My name is Alejandro Sanchez [@alesanchezr](https://twitter.com/alesanchezr).
+I'm really excited to have you here !! 🎉 😂 Learning to code is hard, you need coaching!
+DM me on twitter if you have any question.

 You can find lots of free interactive/autograded tutorials online, but none about React.js.
 That's why we decided to create a very complete selection of exercises for developers interested in learning React.js: For seniors or juniors!

 These exercises are intent to be built by collaboration, we need you!